Out-of-Distribution Detection in Time-Series Domain: A Novel Seasonal Ratio Scoring Approach: Seasonal Ratio Scoring Approach for OOD Detection

 For the conditional probability $p(S_{y_i}|r,y=y_i)$, as only the pattern $S_{y_i}$ depends on the class label, and that we have defined $r$ as a non-meaningful noise to the input, we can assume that \textbf{$S_{y_i}$ and $r$ are conditionally independent given the class $y_i$}.
 Therefore, we have the following.

+\textbf{Discussion on Observation 1.} $S_y$ is a fixed class-wise semantic pattern that characterizes a class $y \in \mathcal{Y}$.
+By definition, $S_y$ is a deterministic pattern extracted using STL decomposition during training and is not a random variable.
+At the inference time, we do not estimate $S_y$ of each test input $x$, but we use $S_y$ computed during the training stage to estimate the remainder component $r$.
+Hence, $P(S_y|y)$ is defined as a deterministic variable and not as a density that SRS is aiming to estimate.

 {\bf OOD detection using CVAEs.} Observation \ref{th:likelihood} shows the relationship between the conditional likelihood of the input $x$ and its remainder $r$.
-Since both likelihoods are conditional, we employ CVAEs.
+We propose to employ CVAEs to estimate both likelihoods since they are conditional likelihoods.
 Recall that OOD examples come from an unknown distribution which is different from the in-distribution $P^*$ and do not belong to any pre-defined class label from $\mathcal{Y}$.
 Therefore, we propose to use the following observation for OOD detection in the time-series domain. \begin{observation} Let $x \in \mathbb{R}^{n \times T}$ is a time-series signal and $y \in \mathcal{Y}$=$\{1,\cdots,C\}$ be the corresponding class label.
 As $x$ = $S_{y} + r$, $x$ is an OOD example if $p(x|y) \neq p(r|y)$ and an in-distribution example if $p(x|y)$ = $p(r|y)$. \end{observation}

 Observation \ref{th:lemmaOOD} shows how we can exploit the relationship between the estimated conditional likelihood of the time-series signal $x$ and its remainder $r$ to predict whether $x$ is an OOD example or not.
 This observation relies on the assumption that $p(S_y|y)=1$ for in-distribution data.
 For ID data, the semantic pattern $S_y$ is a class-dependant signal that defines the class label $y$.
 Since the semantic component is guaranteed to be $S_y$ for any time-series example with class label $y$, we have $p(S_y|y)$=1.
 On the other hand, OOD examples do not belong to any class label from $\mathcal{Y}$, i.e., $p(S_y|y) \neq 1$ for any $y \in \mathcal{Y}$.
 To estimate $p(x|y \in \mathcal{Y})$ and $p(r|y \in {\mathcal Y})$ in observation \ref{th:lemmaOOD}, we train two separate CVAE models using the in-distribution data $\mathcal{D}_{in}$.
+While estimating two separate distributions can cause instability, we note that \begin{enumerate} \item During hyper-parameter tuning and the definition of the ID score range $[\tau_l, \tau_u]$, any outlier that may cause estimation instability will be omitted. \item In case of drastic estimation instability, both CVAEs can be tuned during training time to overcome the problem. \item If this instability is seen during inference time, then the SRS algorithm automatically indicates that the test example is an OOD example. \end{enumerate}

 {\bf Discussion on Assumption 1.} The paper acknowledges that this assumption may fail to hold in some real-world scenarios.
 However, surprisingly, our experimental results shown in Table \ref{tab:patternerr} strongly corroborate this key assumption: the distance between each time-series signal $x_i$ and its semantic pattern $S_{y_i}$ is very small.
 The strong OOD performance of SRS algorithm in our diverse experiments demonstrates the effectiveness of a simple approach based on this assumption.